nixworks/public/news/2018/01/19/index.md

 ##### Turkish military intervention in Afrin
 ### [With a cross-border artillery bombardment into the Afrin Canton, Turkey starts its announced military campaign to "destroy" the Syrian Kurdish YPG group. ](/news/2018/01/19/with-a-cross-border-artillery-bombardment-into-the-afrin-canton-turkey-starts-its-announced-military-campaign-to-destroy-the-syrian-kurdi.md)
-_Context: Afrin Canton, Kurdish, YPG, Turkey, Turkish military intervention in Afrin_
+_Context: YPG, Afrin Canton, Turkish military intervention in Afrin, Kurdish, Turkey_

 ##### Protests against Rodrigo Duterte
 ### [Journalists in the Philippines protest the government's decision to cancel the license of Rappler. ](/news/2018/01/19/journalists-in-the-philippines-protest-the-government-s-decision-to-cancel-the-license-of-rappler.md)